Welcome to Jourard.com, a website containing things of interest to...uhh...me....

 my father and an influential humanistic psychologist.
 Check out my obsession with French composers of the

 19th and 20th Century.
 Sign up for music lessons on piano, guitar,drums or bass.
-Check out my brand new music
+Check out my

 To learn about PIANO LESSONS click on the Piano!